wahidyankf/wahidyankf-web/README.md

-# Personal Portfolio Website
+# Wahidyan KF Web - Personal Portfolio Website

-This is a personal portfolio website built with [Next.js](https://nextjs.org), showcasing CV, personal projects, and more.
-It's designed to be easily customizable for anyone who wants to create their own portfolio.
+This is a personal portfolio website for Wahidyan Kresna Fridayoka, a seasoned Software Engineer specializing in Frontend Engineering and Engineering Management.
+Built with Next.js, it showcases Wahidyan's professional experience, skills, and personal projects.

 ## Features

-- Responsive design
+- Responsive design for various devices and screen sizes
-- CV/Resume page with searchable entries
+- Interactive and searchable CV/Resume page
 - Personal projects showcase
-- Dynamic content rendering
+- Dynamic content rendering with client-side interactions
+- Advanced search functionality across CV entries and projects
 - SEO optimization
+- Theme toggle between light and dark modes
+- Analytics integration with Google Analytics and Google Tag Manager

+## Tech Stack

+- Next.js (v14.2.13)
+- React (v18)
+- TypeScript
+- Tailwind CSS (v3.4.1)
+- Lucide React (v0.446.0) and react-icons (v5.3.0) for icons
+- Vitest for unit testing
+- Playwright for end-to-end testing
+- ESLint and Prettier for code quality
+- Husky and lint-staged for Git hooks
+- Vercel for deployment

 ## Getting Started